hongwen000/vss/Readme.md

 ## Global Shortcut Key

-VSCode Window Launcher also provides a global shortcut key **Alt+Space** to quickly activate the application and start searching for windows.
+VSCode Window Launcher provides a global shortcut key **Alt+Space** to quickly activate the application and start searching for windows.
 Pressing the **Alt+Space** key combination will open the VSCode Window Launcher interface, where you can immediately start typing your search query, and then press Enter to quickly switch to the selected VSCode window or other windows.

 ## Contributing